psychemedia/island-storynotes/smuggling_tales.md

 Wheeler mentions that this year wheat sold for 29/. a load.
 To-day a load of wheat—five quarters—sells for 7/.
 10s.

-On March 27 he ' payd David Jones 1/. for a quarter bag of flour."
+On March 27 he "payd David Jones 1/. for a quarter bag of flour."
 In 1777 it was 18*s.* 9*d.* In 1901 flour sells for 248. the sack.

 In April of this year (1796) the gallon loaf sold for 1*s.* 94*d.*, fresh butter for 1ld.a pound, and cheese for 74d.
 On June 8, Wheeler paid 1*l.* 8*s.* 6*d.* for half a bag of flour.
 This year mackerel came early and were less plentiful.
 There are several entries concerning them.